BRC20 Pinning Attack: Attack Insights

 \subsection{Attack Bounds}

-\textbf{Transaction fee.} The transaction fee bounds in our attack are determined by two key thresholds: the minimum fee $f_{\text{min}}$ and the safety fee $f_{\text{sf}}$.
-The lower bound, $f_{\text{min}}$, represents the minimum amount required for \textbf{\textit{Tx1}} to remain in the Bitcoin mempool and avoid rejection, typically ranging from 1 to 10 sat/vB in low-congestion scenarios.
-Setting a fee slightly above this threshold ensures \textbf{\textit{Tx1}} stays active without quickly confirming \textbf{\textit{Tx2}}.
-The upper bound, $f_{\text{sf}}$, is the maximum fee that keeps the transaction from being prioritized by miners, often 2 to 2.5 times $f_{\text{min}}$.
+\textbf{Transaction fee.} The fee bounds in our attack are governed by two dynamic thresholds: the minimum fee \( f_{\text{min}} \) and the safety fee \( f_{\text{sf}} \).
+The lower bound \( f_{\text{min}} \) ensures that \textbf{\textit{Tx1}} remains in the mempool without being dropped, typically ranging from 1 to 10 sat/vB under low congestion.
+Setting a fee slightly above this threshold keeps \textbf{\textit{Tx1}} active while delaying the confirmation of \textbf{\textit{Tx2}}.
+The upper bound \( f_{\text{sf}} \), often 2 to 2.5 times \( f_{\text{min}} \), is the highest fee below which miners are unlikely to prioritise the transaction.
+Both thresholds are influenced by real-time network congestion and platform-specific policies.
+Wallets like Ordiscan and OKX may enforce differing minimum fee rules.

-Since network congestion directly influences both $f_{\text{min}}$ and $f_{\text{sf}}$, these bounds are dynamic and fluctuate in real-time across different platforms.
-For example, wallets like Ordiscan and OKX may have distinct minimum fee requirements based on their operational thresholds.
-In addition, during high congestion, $f_{\text{min}}$ may rise significantly, and the attack range — typically between 30 and 80 sat/vB — becomes more practical.

-\textbf{Suspension tolerance.} It’s essential to recognize that tolerance times vary across platforms, network conditions, and external events.
-Our estimate of the suspension tolerance is based on analyzing a large dataset across diverse time periods and congestion levels in OKX.
-This allows for a generalized window, but each platform’s specific suspension tolerance may differ — wallets like Binance, Ordiscan, and OKX, for example, have distinct operational thresholds influenced by transaction volume and user activity.
-Additionally, special events, such as network upgrades or spikes in token popularity, may temporarily skew the suspension tolerance, which in turn impacts the effectiveness of an attack.
+\textbf{Suspension tolerance.} It is important to acknowledge that suspension tolerance varies across platforms, network conditions, and external factors.
+Our estimation is derived from a large-scale dataset covering multiple time periods and congestion levels on OKX, providing a generalised reference window.
+However, platform-specific thresholds (such as those of Binance, Ordiscan, and OKX) can differ significantly due to variations in transaction volume, liquidity management policies, and user activity.
+Moreover, external events like network upgrades or sudden spikes in token demand may temporarily alter these tolerances, thereby affecting the timing of pinning-based attacks.